 The incubation period after plantation of the palm trees can take five to ten years before harvesting.

-To plant, you will have to buy seedlings.
+To plant, buy seedlings.

 Usually, one seedling in Nigeria costs ₦250 and you will need at least 1000 seedlings for a start.

 Importantly, ensure you give at least 8-9 meters space between two plants.